isaacnmm/pestpolicy-hugo2XX/content/posts/best-fiberglass-boat-cleaner/index.md

 Pros:
 - Instant cleaning
 - Leaves a shiny surface
-- Manufactured� in the USA
+- Manufactured in the USA
 Cons:
 - Strong smell
 - Irritation to the skin